 - SPEND – You can transfer your Radisson Rewards points – FOR FREE – to another person

 - TOP-UP – You can top-off an account with American Express Membership Rewards points at 1:3, with no minimum transfer.
-The 20,000 Amex points offered with American Express Preferred Rewards Gold would get you 60,000 Radisson Rewards points.
+The 20,000 Amex points sign-up bonus offered with American Express Preferred Rewards Gold would get you 60,000 Radisson Rewards points.

 - TOP-UP – You can credit car rentals from most firms to earn a few points